-Our backpacking route for Mexico takes in the best the South of the country has to offer.
+Our Mexico backpacking route takes in the best the south of the country has to offer.
 If you follow it, you’ll travel from the tranquil seas of the Caribbean to the giant waves of the Pacific via a host of a ancient Maya cities, jungle ruins and pleasant mountain towns.
 The route then cuts through Mexico’s cultural heartland before ending up in the enormous capital city, one of the largest and liveliest on the planet.

 TIME NEEDED – 5 weeks